 We all want success.
 We want to be successful and feel successful.
-We chase money, fame, power, education, relationships and a thousand other things without ever stopping to ask one essential question: What, actually, is success?
+In fact, we chase money, fame, power, education, relationships and a thousand other things without ever stopping to ask one essential question: “What does success mean to you?”

 Few people pause to consider what it truly means to achieve success in their own lives.
 As Jim Rohn said, “If you don’t design your own life plan, chances are you’ll fall into someone else’s plan.
 And guess what they have planned for you?
 Not much.”

-In Office Space, Michael Gibbons says to his doctor, “So I was sitting in my cubicle today, and I realized, ever since I started working, every single day of my life has been worse than the day before it.
+In Office Space, Peter Gibbons (Ron Livingston) says to his doctor, “So I was sitting in my cubicle today, and I realized, ever since I started working, every single day of my life has been worse than the day before it.
 So that means that every single day that you see me, that’s on the worst day of my life.”

 How do we avoid a similar fate?

 It’s easy to assume that success means obtaining a specific object, such as a job or social status, and to believe that if we get that thing, we’ll be successful.
-But some of the greatest successes resulted from the worst failures.
-Winston Churchill said, “Success is not final, failure is not fatal.
-It is the courage to continue that counts.”
+But some of the greatest successes can result from the worst failures, if you make the effort to learn from them.

 If we rest our definition of success on one or two achievements, there’s a good chance we’ll be disappointed.